What Food Is St. Louis Known For? 13 Famous Foods

 If you’re a foodie who thinks St. Louis, MO, is just a flyover city with a big arch, you’ll be pleasantly surprised by this news: The St. Louis food scene is thriving!

-I admit, when my husband and I decided to stop in the St. Louis area on our recent cross-country journey, I envisioned seeing the Gateway Arch, eating a few ribs, and off we’d go.
+I admit, when my husband and I decided to stop in the St. Louis area on our recent cross-country journey, I envisioned seeing the Gateway Arch, eating a few ribs (the most famous St. Louis food), and off we’d go.

 As it turned out, we found so many delicious foods in St. Louis, I didn’t want to leave!